 Large swathes of the market represent 'old Japan' and these face structural challenges to growth In the managers' view the benchmark index is dominated by 'old Japan', companies operating in stagnant or declining industries.
 These are not just obviously outdated industries such as steel, but also companies like the automakers who are facing big challenges in adapting to the shift to electric vehicles and self-driving cars.
-They also cite the example of Canon, where not only is its core camera business being wiped out by smartphones but it also faces a new headwind as people working from home have adjusted to not printing and copying, thereby impacting on another key division within the company.
+They also cite the example of Canon, where not only is its core camera business being wiped out by the smartphones but also people working from home have adjusted to not printing and copying, impacting on another key division within the company.
 The managers note that many formerly-successful consumer electronics companies are being displaced by other Asian competitors.